KamilFilar/KamilFilar/README.md

 ### Hello World and hi there, I'm Kamil 👋

-## I'm an IT engineer and web developer 🧐
+## I'm an IT engineer and frontend developer 🧐
 - **🧰 I'm currently working on my own private project.**
-- **👨‍💻 Presently, I want to join the professional dev team.**
+- **👨‍💻 Currently I work in a large IT corporation.
+In my free time I creating a hobby project with my friends.**
-- **2022 Goals: Angular, Vue, React and improve my english skills! 🔥**
+- **2022 Goals: my Angular skills++ and improve my english! 🔥**
 - **⚡ If you think you can't, you are right.
 If you think you can, you are also right!**

 ## 🛠 My technology stack: